Avoiding Slips, Trips, and Falls

 In a healthcare environment, safety is paramount.
 Falls are a common and devastating complication of patient care, particularly in elderly patients.
 Studies have found that falls occur at a rate of 3-5 per 1,000 bed-days, and the Agency for Healthcare Research and

-Quality (AHRQ) estimates that 700,000 to 1 million hospitalized patients fall each year.
+Quality (AHRQ) estimates that 700,000 to 1 million hospitalised patients fall each year.
 A fall is considered a "never event," which means it should never happen and is non-reimbursable to the U.S. health system, according to the U.S. Department of Health and Human Services' Patient Safety Network.
 Making wise product choices can help reduce the risk of controllable slip and fall incidents.

 Making good choices to mitigate trip hazards

 Trip, or the act of catching one’s foot on something resulting in a fall, can be mitigated by selecting flooring solutions that minimize or eliminating surface finishes that have a change in elevation greater than ¼” between them.
 There is a need in commercial design for the use of many different types of surfaces.
-Shaw Contract provides a system of products that can work together to eliminate the need for transition strips while meeting aesthetic and functional requirements like infection control and improved roller mobility.
+Shaw Contract provides a system of products that can work together to eliminate the need for transition strips, while meeting aesthetic and functional requirements like infection control and improved roller mobility.
 Removing a transition strip eliminates one more place for dirt and grime to gather, allowing for cleanliness and longevity of your floor.

 Sheet to LVT